The unmasking of evil - Job 40

 ‘Turn your eyes upon Jesus.’

-Copyright information: The sermon recordings are copyright and are available for personal use only.
+Copyright information: The recordings are copyright and are available for personal use only.
 If you wish to use them in other ways, please contact us for permission.